LFR International: Nigeria

 In 2022, LFR announced its partnership with Health Emergency Initiative (HEI) to deploy LFR programs in Lagos, Nigeria.
 The LFR/HEI program aims to train and evaluate the performance of 350 first responders to improve outcomes in the prehospital setting prior to hospital admission in Lagos, "to reduce fatalities from road traffic accidents, which are currently the leading cause of youth casualties in Nigeria."
 Later in 2022, the Lagos State Command of the Federal Road Safety Corps (FRSC) partnered with HEI and LFR to train 1,000 commercial transporters as lay first responders in Lagos State in order to support FRSC's initiative to reduce road crash fatalities by 15%, with the goal to train additional thousands of first responders in Nigeria in 2023.

 Honors

 In 2020, LFR was awarded the Prince Michael International Road Safety Award by Prince Michael of Kent in recognition of "exemplary achievement and innovation" in improving road safety and post-crash response globally.

 In 2022, LFR was invited to join the Global Alliance of NGOs for Road Safety as a full member.

+In 2024, LFR was awarded funding by the United States Agency for International Development (USAID) through the Development Innovation Ventures (DIV) program to conduct a three-year randomized controlled trial in Sierra Leone.